TritonDataCenter/sdc-papi/docs/index.md

 ## Package: active

-If true, this package can be used for provisioning, otherwise not.
+If true, this package can be used for provisioning new VMs, otherwise it can not.

+Example:

     "active": false